Overwatch and Rocket League added to British Esports Championships as team registration officially opens

 Press Releases - 11 Sep 2018

-Schools and colleges in the UK can now sign up to participate in the first full British Esports Championships.
+Schools and colleges in the UK can now sign up to participate in the first full British Esports Championships (UPDATE: please note as of October 2018 sign ups are now closed).

 A brand new website has launched at champs.epiclan.net for those looking to take part.
-This site will allow teachers to register teams and will act as an information hub for interested students.
+This site allowed teachers to register teams and will act as an information hub for interested students.

 The British Esports Championships are open to all secondary schools, further education colleges and alternative provision schools across the UK, for students aged 12-19.
 For colleges in particular, this is the first inter-college esports tournament of its kind and is supported by AoC Sport (part of the Association of Colleges).